wp-plugins/gratisfaction-all-in-one-loyalty-contests-referral-program-for-woocommerce/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 0.2 =
+This version have register shop feature with GR site.

+== Upgrade Notice ==
-= 0.1 =
+= 0.3 =
-This version fixes a security related bug.
-Upgrade immediately.
+This version have auto register shop, campaign and free 0-200 package setup.